Buying individual and family health insurance can be a simple affair if it’s obtained through your employer.

-But in this guide, we’re going to attempt to pull back some of the mystery, and explain the process.
+In this guide, we’re going to attempt to pull back some of the mystery and explain the process.

 We’re not going to cover Medicare or Medicare supplements in this guide, since that’s an entirely separate – and very extensive – topic.

 If you have health insurance available through your employer, it will almost always be the most cost-effective coverage you can get.

 Though the overall monthly premium of an employer plan may be comparable to plans available on the health insurance exchanges, you’ll typically get the benefit of an employer subsidy.